abbbi/virtnbdbackup/README.md

 > You should have installed at least version 1.12.6 of the libnbd library
 > which makes the transfer via NBDS more stable [full background](https://github.com/abbbi/virtnbdbackup/issues/66#issuecomment-1196813750)

-### Remote IP for NBD Transfer
+### Using a separate network for data transfer

-In case you want to use a dedicated network for the NBD transfer, you can specify an specific IP address to bind the remote NBD service to via `--nbd-ip` option.
+In case you want to use a dedicated network for the data transfer via NBD, you can specify an specific IP address to bind the remote NBD service to via `--nbd-ip` option.

 ### Piping data to other hosts